adambraimbridge/next-myft-client/README.md

 Remove an entry from the user's preferences e.g. `remove('followed', 'sections:"World"')`, `remove('forlater', '51b53a4e-df64-11e4-a6c4-00144feab7de')`

-### .notifications.clear(uuids)
+### .notifications.clear(uuids, force)

-Remove an array of notifications from the user's myft
+Remove an array of notifications from the user's myft.
+If force is falsy a check will be run to make sure the notification exists before sending the rquest to clear it

 ### .notifications.markAsSeen(uuids)